Terms and Conditions

 The Provider's liability is limited to intent and gross negligence.

-The Provider is not liable for pure financial losses, indirect damages, or consequential damages such as lost profit, unrealized savings, the Customer's own expenses like additional personnel costs, recourse claims from third parties, delays, data loss, data damage, or costs resulting from involving third parties by the Customer, to the extent legally permitted, are entirely excluded.
+The Provider's liability for pure financial losses, indirect damages, or consequential damages such as lost profit, unrealized savings, the Customer's own expenses such as additional personnel costs, third-party recourse claims, delay damages, damages from data loss, damages from data corruption, or costs resulting from third-party involvement by the Customer are, as far as legally permissible, completely excluded.

 11. Force Majeure